TuRNary/Data-Mining-And-Analysis-In-Movie-Reviews/README.md

 Data Mining in Rotten Tomatoes Movie Reviews &amp; Sentiment Analysis &amp; Insight of Audience And Critics

 ## Dataset
-We utilize SELENIUM to accomplish review data crawling from Rotten Potatoes.
+We utilize SELENIUM to accomplish review data crawling from Rotten Tomatoes.
 Mining_critics.ipynb, mining_audience.ipynb and rate_audience.ipynb are used for getting critic reviews, audience reviews and audience grade respectly.

 ## Sentiment Anaylsis
 Sentiment mining is used for sentiment analysis by senti_final.ipynb.
 After running this code, we can get sentiment rates, which include 'positive rate', 'neutral rate' and 'negative rate', for every sentences.
 Then save it into a Excel.